Treasurer / Property Tax collection

 - Deposits and maintains township funds in approved investments

-- Collects delinquent personal property taxes
+- Collects and disburses delinquent buildings on leased land taxes & personal property taxes

-- Collects mobile home specific tax
+- Collects and disburses mobile home specific tax